zerotwooneone/percolator/source/README.md

 // These invitations are sent to Bob and Carol over their secure 1-on-1 channels.

 // 3.
-Bob and Carol accept their invitations. var bobManager = GroupManager.AcceptInvitation(bobToAlice, bobInvitation);
+Bob and Carol accept their invitations.
+// They must be provided with Alice's public signing key and public identity key. var bobManager = GroupManager.AcceptInvitation(bobToAlice, bobInvitation, aliceManager.SigningPublicKey!, aliceIdentity);
-var carolManager = GroupManager.AcceptInvitation(carolToAlice, carolInvitation);
+var carolManager = GroupManager.AcceptInvitation(carolToAlice, carolInvitation, aliceManager.SigningPublicKey!, aliceIdentity);

 // 4.
 Alice sends a message to the group. var welcomeMessage = aliceManager.GroupSession.Encrypt("Welcome!"u8.ToArray());